SoorajModi/Ewok/README.md

 Further, I have used ESLint and created one test for the application.
 However, I was fairly lax with how strictly I was adhering to AirBnB's coding standard, and would want to reduce that in the future.
-As well, I would add more tests to this project to help automate testing instead of doing it manually each time.
+As well, I would add more tests to this project to help automate testing instead of testing components manually.

 Finally, I want to improve my routing, I currently use the `/character/:id` however I want to change that to `/name-of-character`.